 - Ikaria, Greece

 People live longer, happier and healthier lives in the Blue Zones.
 This means 90 to 100 active years practically free of the dizzying array of debilitating physical and mental conditions often caused by aging.

-Residents of these designated areas of our very own Planet Earth follow not only wholesome native diets, but also carry themselves throughout life with an active sense of community, and grounded sense of self.
+Residents of the five Blue Zones follow not only wholesome native diets, but also carry themselves throughout life with an active sense of community and grounded sense of self.
 Whether improving our diets or lifestyles, we all have something to learn from the Blue Zone centenarians!